This set of Computational Fluid Dynamics Multiple Choice Questions & Answers (MCQs) focuses on “Incompressible Flows – PISO Algorithm”.

 d) High convergence

 Explanation: The PISO algorithm uses the under-relaxation procedure followed in the SIMPLE algorithm.
-This is the only algorithm which is modified from the SIMPLE algorithm which uses this under-relaxation factor.
+This is the only algorithm that is modified from the SIMPLE algorithm which uses this under-relaxation factor.

 Sanfoundry Global Education & Learning Series – Computational Fluid Dynamics.